-- Battlefield Knowledge: This is the same special rule as from the "Get You By" PDF; it reflects some of the rugged terrain aspect of defending Norway, and it has niche applications that are useful. - Protect the Royal Family: The Norwegian Royal Guard fought bitterly to cover the escaping Royal Family.
+- Battlefield Knowledge: This is the same special rule as from the "Get You By" PDF; it reflects some of the rugged terrain aspect of defending Norway, and it has niche applications that are useful. - Protect the Royal Family: The Norwegian Royal Guard fought bitterly to protect the Royal Family as they escaped to Great Britain.
 Norwegian Royal Guard gain the Fanatics special rule for free.
-This fixes two of the big issues that the list has, which is a lack of assault units and a lack of staying power.
-Royal Guard are reduced in size now (max of 5 men in the Get You By PDF), but at least you have something with survivability in close combat.
+This represents the fact that they put up a dogged defense to buy time for the royals to escape to Great Britain, and it fixes two of the big issues that the list has, which is a lack of assault units and a lack of staying power.
+Royal Guard have been reduced in size (max of 5 men now in the Get You By PDF), so they're not a huge assault unit, but at least you have something with survivability in close combat.